joaoalbertocsjunior/react-s/FAQ.md

 .
 .

-As a community-driven project, contributions are always welcome!
+As a community driven project, contributions are always welcome!
 You can help by:

 - Contributing code to improve the core library or extend its features.
 - Testing new features and providing feedback on performance, usability, and documentation.